We appreciate you taking the time to read the rules and we look forward to a weekend filled with everyone playing by them!

 Teams must give their opponents 1/2 ice after a goal is scored or an infraction takes place.

-Games will be composed of two 15-minute halves with a 2-minute halftime for the New England, Lake Champlain and Montana tourneys
+Games will be composed of two 15-minute halves with a 2-minute halftime for the New England and Lake Champlain tourneys

 Pool Play games can end in a tie.
 However if playoff games end in a tie, the play will move to sudden death format